LoyolaLawTech/Class-Documents/2021/homework/homework8-json.md

 https://www.incarcerationtransparency.org/api/v1/records/deaths_db/

 For this assignment, please create a page called jsonhm.html and put it in your public_html directory.
 Also create an associated javascript file jsonhm.js.
-Your HTML file will contain a button and an div for some text.
+Your HTML file will contain a button and a div for some text.
 When the user clicks the button, an AJAX request is made to that URL and information about each death is displayed in your div.
 The data that you should display can be found in the following keys: decedent_name, facility, Parish, sex, race, age.